Haydn Ross: Storylines

 Haydn arrives in Summer Bay shortly after his father; Michael separates from his mother, Cynthia.
-Haydn is enrolled at Summer Bay much to his displeasure as he has previously attended private school and on manages to upset Sophie by pointing out her literacy struggles and finds himself in argument with Blake Dean (Les Hill).
+Haydn is enrolled at Summer Bay much to his displeasure as he has previously attended private school and on manages to upset Sophie by pointing out her literacy struggles and finds himself in argument with Blake.
 Haydn confides in teacher Grant Mitchell (Craig McLachlan) about his unhappiness about being forced to move by his father.
-Karen (Belinda Jarrett), Blake's sister takes a liking to Haydn and makes her feeling clear but he rejects her.
+Karen Dean (Belinda Jarrett), Blake's sister takes a liking to Haydn and makes her feeling clear but he rejects her.
 After a talk with Michael, Haydn begins to calm down.

 When roles are cast for a year ten production of Romeo and Juliet, Haydn is cast opposite Sophie, who is dating Blake.
 Haydn relishes the chance to goad Blake about it at every opportunity.
 Sophie eventually realises she has feelings for Haydn and they kiss.
 Karen witnesses this and is hurt.
 Blake sees Sophie and Haydn kissing several weeks later and punches Haydn.
 They later resolve matters and become friends.
 Cynthia arrives in Summer Bay and Haydn tries to reunite his parents but when he realises that they will not get back together and Michael is in a relationship with Pippa Fletcher (Debra Lawrence), Haydn runs away and falls into a mineshaft and is missing for several days.
 He is eventually found and leaves to stay with Cynthia for several weeks.
 Haydn later stands as Michael's best man when he marries Pippa.
 Haydn and Sophie later break up and Haydn leaves after a disagreement with new principal Lois Crawford (Tina Bursill).